 Alumni Council and affiliate groups

-Several groups are under the Alumni Council: the African-American Alumni Association and Student Alumni Association.
-Each works closely with the Office of Alumni Relations on special programs and activities.
+Several groups are under the Alumni Council.
+The African-American Alumni Association and Student Alumni Association each work closely with the Office of Alumni Relations on special programs and activities.

 In addition, a Nursing Alumni Association and the Friends of Bethel College in Germany (Förderverein der Freunde des Bethel Colleges) support specific departments and enhance relationships among alumni.

 Alumni mentor and scholarship programs

 Through an Alumni Mentor Project, alumni in various professions interact with students as they explore academic majors and career paths.